 Young children can drown in very shallow water, so should be supervised at all times when near it.
 This includes ornamental garden ponds, water features and even baths.

-As a member of Benenden you not only get access to useful health and wellbeing articles, videos and advice that will give you tips on dealing with potential health issues, but you also are able to use advisory services such as our 24/7 GP advice and health concerns advice line.
-Once you have been a member for 6 months you can request other services that are delivered on a discretionary basis, including local consultations and tests and if needed, treatment and surgery.
+As a member of Benenden, you not only get access to useful health and wellbeing articles, videos and advice that will give you tips on dealing with potential health issues, but you also are able to use advisory services such as our 24/7 GP advice and health concern support.
+Once you have been a member for 6 months you can request other services that are delivered on a discretionary basis, including up to £1,800 towards consultations and tests and if needed, treatment and surgery.

 Find out more about our personal healthcare offer and join our mutual healthcare community today at only £10.25 per month.